archeranimesh/pelicanBlog/content/articles/pelican/pelican-settings-files.md

 * `SITENAME`
     - This is the Name of the site which we provided.
 * `SITEURL`
-    - Since we still do not have domain name registered, we had kept this empty, and also it make sense to keep this empty for `localhost` testing.
+    - Since we still do not have domain name registered, we had kept this empty, and also it makes sense to keep this empty for `localhost` testing.
 * `PATH`
     - `content ` where we write our blog is the default path set.
 * `TIMEZONE`
-    - This we had entered during the initial process, and in future if we want to change this we can change this settings.
+    - This we had entered during the initial process, and in future if we want to change this we can change these settings.
 * `DEFAULT_LANG`
     - This was also entered during the `pelican-quickstart` process.
 * `FEEDS_*`
-    - All the `FEEDS_*` related settings are empty because we have still not configured the RSS feeds settings, this we will change in future.
+    - All the `FEEDS_*` related settings are empty because we have still not configured the RSS feeds settings, this we will change in the future.
 * `ARTICLE_*`
     - This is the settings which we modified for keeping the path of the post into one folder.
 * `LINKS`
-    - This is a tuple of tuple, with each entry showing a links which you want provide in you blog.
+    - This is a tuple of tuple, with each entry showing a link which you want provide in your blog.
 * `SOCIAL`
-    - This is also a tuple of tuple, were each entry is meant to point to a name of a social network say `Facebook` and the link to your profile.
+    - This is also a tuple of tuple, where each entry is meant to point to a name of a social network say `Facebook` and the link to your profile.
 * `DEFAULT_PAGINATION`
     - This is a number showing how many blogs should be listed on the front page.
 Some Themes use this setting for some other purposes.